-Commemorating the founding of the First Multi-national city in North America
+Commemorating the establishment of the greatest multi-national city in North America

 The 400th Anniversary of the Unity of the City of New York